 Some reasons for chest pain due to anxiety include:

 Non-cardiac reasons – the pain may originate in the musculoskeletal system or esophagus.
-It may also be due to hyperventilation (episodes of rapid or fast breathing), which may cause the muscles of the intercostal chest wall to tense ot go into spasm.
-Anxiety may also lead to esophageal dysmotility which can cause esophageal spasm, which is one of the reasons for chest pain.
+It may also be due to hyperventilation (episodes of rapid or fast breathing), which may cause the muscles of the intercostal chest wall to tense or go into spasm.
+Anxiety may also lead to esophageal dysmotility which can cause esophageal spasms, which is one of the reasons for chest pain.